codymalay/rock-paper-scissors/README.md

  At the moment this project is strictly written in Javascript.
 I may revisit to add HTML & CSS at a future date.

+2.20.23 - ADDING UI
+ Adding a simple UI to this game that will include buttons for the player options and a running scoreboard.